Generic Name: fentanyl transdermal (device) (FEN ta nil trans DERM al)

 Fentanyl may be habit-forming, even at regular doses.
 Never share a transdermal device with another person, especially someone with a history of drug abuse or addiction.
 MISUSE OF NARCOTIC MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a person using the medicine without a prescription.
 Selling or giving away fentanyl is against the law.

 To release the medicine from the device, press the dosing button twice.
 A beep will sound when the dose starts, and a green light will blink for 10 minutes while the dose is delivered.
 The device can only be activated once every 10 minutes.
-Tell your doctor if this medicine seems to stop working as well in relieving your pain.
+Tell your doctor if fentanyl transdermal seems to stop working as well in relieving your pain.

 While you are wearing this device, only you should press the dosing button to control your pain.
 Do not allow others to press the dosing button for you, or you could receive a fatal overdose.